ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 Bake your code, remote, and local dependencies into a published Docker image for the workers.
 This is the most common way to deploy applications onto [Kubernetes](https://kube.academy/courses/building-applications-for-kubernetes).

-Using Cloud storage and the `runtime_env` is a less preferred method.
+Using Cloud storage and the `runtime_env` is a less preferred method but still viable.
 In this case, use the runtime environment option to download zip files containing code and other private modules from cloud storage, in addition to specifying the pip packages needed to run your application.